 Taking a deep breath, she tightened her hold around her bag and jumped from the cabinet, managing to take everyone by surprise and-

 Fall flat on her face with a pained groan.

 It wasn’t the smartest thing that she’d ever done, but at least she was off the cabinet, she told herself as another pained groan escaped her.
 As she lay there, most likely dying from internal injuries, she couldn’t help but wonder if they would be willing to forget this whole thing now that her short, and somewhat depressing life had flashed before her eyes.
-When she felt a pair of strong hands wrap around her arms and drag her to her feet, she couldn’t help but regret her decision to turn down her mother’s generous offer to homeschool her so that she wouldn’t end up in a situation like this one.
+When she felt a pair of strong hands wrap around her arms and drag her to her feet, she couldn’t help but regret her decision to turn down her grandmother’s generous offer to homeschool her so that she wouldn’t end up in a situation like this one.

 That kind of hurt since she was very happy to see him.

 “What did you do now?”
-Brian asked as he shot the group itching to get their hands on her a look of warning, which was probably the only reason they weren’t dragging her off towards the lockers by now.
+Brian asked, as he shot the group itching to get their hands on her a look of warning, which was probably the only reason they weren’t dragging her off towards the lockers by now.

-“Umm,” she mumbled, shooting a nervous glance around to find the rest of her third period American history class glaring at her, “I may have questioned Mr. Laferreira’s ability to teach high school history.”
+“Umm,” she mumbled, shooting a nervous glance around the room to find the rest of her third period American history class glaring at her, “I may have questioned Mr. Laferreira’s ability to teach high school history.”

-He didn’t say anything, but then again he didn’t have to since she was well aware that she’d messed this one up.
+He didn’t say anything, but then again, he didn’t have to since she was well aware that she’d messed this one up.
 When he shook his head with a sigh and grabbed her bag, she nearly wept with joy as he gestured for her to move her butt.